Alexis-Finch/EVE-Infra-Indy-Index-Bot/README.md

 # EVE Infra Indy Index Bot

-The purpose of this program is to present a list of cost indexes for Manufacturing and Reactions for an alliance (or alliances) in EVE Online
+The purpose of this program is to present a list of cost indexes for Industry for an alliance (or alliances) in EVE Online

 The data can then be sent to Discord or Slack